Loading...

 Whole Grain Roti

-Choose whole grain or multigrain roti instead of regular roti to increase fiber content and reduce the impact on blood sugar.
+Choose whole grain or multigrain roti instead of regular roti to incorporate more fiber, which can help slow down the absorption of sugars.

 Eat Slowly